 - Note, that you should talk to a criminal defense lawyer in San Antonio about these steps as they vary depending on your particular case

-- Hire a lawyer that works mostly in SAN ANTONIO–if you have a DWI case pending that occurred in Bexar County, this will assure the most knowledgeable representation;
+- Hire a lawyer that works in your area–if you have a DWI case pending that occurred in Bexar County, this will assure the most knowledgeable representation;

 - Before hiring the lawyer, meet with him/her in person and see if the Attorney gives you a good impression.
 If this attorney leaves a good impression with you, chances are he or she can do the same for a jury;